You can launch a single node system or an HA pair in Azure by creating a Cloud Volumes ONTAP working environment in Cloud Manager.

 If a newer Release Candidate, General Availability, or patch release is available for the selected version, then Cloud Manager updates the system to that version when creating the working environment.
 For example, the update occurs if you select Cloud Volumes ONTAP 9.5 RC1 and 9.5 GA is available.
 The update does not occur from one release to another—for example, from 9.4 to 9.5.

-On the Azure Marketplace page, follow the steps if Cloud Manager could not enable programmatic deployments of Cloud Volumes ONTAP.
+Subscribe from the Azure Marketplace: Follow the steps if Cloud Manager could not enable programmatic deployments of Cloud Volumes ONTAP.

-On the Underlying Storage Resources page, choose settings for the initial aggregate: a disk type, a size for each disk, and whether data tiering should be enabled.
+Underlying Storage Resources: Choose settings for the initial aggregate: a disk type, a size for each disk, and whether data tiering to Blob storage should be enabled.

 The disk type is for the initial volume.
 You can choose a different disk type for subsequent volumes.